-Air Canada to resume flights after government orders end to flight attendant strike
+Air Canada halts plans to resume flights after union defies order to return to work

 Over 10,000 flight attendants walked off the job to protest pay and scheduling conflicts that resulted due to a new contract.